armybean/MMM-Callmonitor-Current-Call/README.md

 # MMM-Callmonitor-Current-Call
 This an extension for the [MagicMirror](https://github.com/MichMich/MagicMirror) and can display currently active calls.
-It needs [MMM-FRITZ-Box-Callmonitor](https://github.com/paviro/MMM-FRITZ-Box-Callmonitor) or another module that can send <code>CALL_CONNECTED</code> and <code>CALL_DISCONNECTED</code> notifications.
+It needs [MMM-FRITZ-Box-Callmonitor](https://github.com/armybean/MMM-FRITZ-Box-Callmonitor) or another module that can send <code>CALL_CONNECTED</code> and <code>CALL_DISCONNECTED</code> notifications.

+I have forked the original repository by [`paviro`](https://github.com/paviro/MMM-Callmonitor-Current-Call) and extended it by adding arrows showing the direction of the call.
+Make sure to include my fork of [MMM-FRITZ-Box-Callmonitor](https://github.com/armybean/MMM-FRITZ-Box-Callmonitor) as this depends on it.

 ## Installation
-Navigate into your MagicMirror's `modules` folder and execute `git clone https://github.com/paviro/MMM-Callmonitor-Current-Call.git`.
+Navigate into your MagicMirror's `modules` folder and execute `git clone https://github.com/armybean/MMM-Callmonitor-Current-Call.git`.

 ## Using the module